jpz4085/BOOTDISK/README.md

 **Linux packages:** curl, ms-sys, exfat-fuse, exfatprogs, ntfs-3g and wimtools.
 User should be member of "disk" group for unprivileged device access.

-**macOS packages:** bash (above version 3.2) and wimlib.
+**macOS packages:** bash (above version 3.2), wimlib and NTFS write support.
 These can be downloaded using MacPorts or Homebrew.
 Optionally ms-sys and sgdisk are supported if present.
+The Tuxera and Paragon NTFS products are supported.